gesteves/heroku-thumbor/README.md

-An unofficial Heroku-ready Thumbor install with WebP support.
+An unofficial Heroku-ready Thumbor install with WebP support and OpenCV support

 # Installation